nehegeb/flutter_playground/lib/app/roles/README.md

 ### .access
 Grants access to the specified `context`.
 This makes a main or sub module visible in the module bar for the user.
-NOTE: This does not give the user read permission for the `context`!
+NOTE: This does not give the user view permission for the `context`!

-### .read
+### .view
-Grants read rights for the specified `context`.
+Grants view rights for the specified `context`.
 Without this the user cannot see much or anything at all there.
 NOTE: This does not give the user access to a module or `context`!

-### .write
+### .edit
-Grants write rights for the specified `context`.
+Grants edit rights for the specified `context`.
 This allows to modify elements there, but not delete them.
 NOTE: This does not give the user access to a module or `context`!

 ### .delete